IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 loadFileLevelProperties = true :: **/cobol/eps*.cbl, **/cobol/lga*.cbl`
 ```

 Individual property files are resolved using the pattern `<propertyFilePath directory>/<sourceFile>.<propertyFileExtension>`.
+The `propertyFilePath` and `propertyFileExtension` can be customized in [application-conf/application.properties](../samples/MortgageApplication/application-conf/application.properties).
 For example, for the source file `epsmlist.cbl`, the process searches for a file in the propertyFilePath directory.
 If no corresponding property file is found, the build will use the default build values or, if any file properties were defined using the DBB file property path syntax, then the build will use those.

 Once the `loadFileLevelProperties` property is enabled, create a property file for each application artifact for which the Individual File Properties need to be defined.
 For example: to override file parameters for file `epsmlist.cbl` create the properties file `epsmlist.cbl.properties` in the defined folder.
 The name of the properties file needs to have the entire file name including the extension i.e. the properties file for `epsmlist.cbl` needs to be `epsmlist.cbl.properties` and not `epsmlist.properties`.